 FinCEN has issued an advisory for Iran that specifically is targeted for digital currency exchanges, banks and foreign banks so that the latter can understand their obligations under the correspondent banking system.
 The advisory is interesting because it is one of first instances of an attempt to provide guidance to foreign banks in respect of the reach of US financial crime law arising from the correspondent banking system.
 Often foreign banks, and in particular, digital currency exchanges, are not aware of the correspondent banking system and how US AML / CTF / sanctions law is applicable to them.

-The practice in Iran is to move money out to Dubai and from there, banks and money services businesses sanctions-strip the money and move it to the US, Germany, UK or Canada.
+The practice in Iran seems to be to move money out to Dubai and from there, banks and money services businesses sanctions-strip the money and move it to the US, Germany, UK or Canada.
 Sanctions-stripping is a way of providing originating information for banks that strips the origin of the money from being associated with Iran, an Iranian foreign national, or a person who holds an Iranian passport.

 The FinCEN Advisory directs US correspondents to go back to foreign banks they provide services to (including Canadian banks) and seek additional information to ascertain that they are not being used for sanctions avoidance from Iran.
 In other words, to determine if sanctions-stripping of data occurred.